 Krystyna says even a beginner cook can make this dessert and she's right.
 For variety, Krystyna sometimes spreads two cans of poppy seed filling on top of the fruit followed by the crumb topping.

-- 2 quarts fresh fruit (like pitted cherries, berries or apple slices)
+2 quarts fresh fruit, such as pitted cherries, berries or apple slices

 Gather the ingredients.

 Preheat oven to 350 F. Grease a 13x9-inch pan.

 In a large bowl, beat 2 large room-temperature eggs, 1 cup sugar, 1 teaspoon vanilla, 1 cup room-temperature buttermilk, and 1/2 cup oil until well combined.

 In a separate bowl, whisk together 3 cups cake flour, 1 teaspoon baking powder and 1/2 teaspoon salt.
 Stir into the egg mixture, combining thoroughly.
 Spread into prepared pan and top with fresh fruit of choice.

 In a medium bowl, mix 1 1/4 cups all-purpose flour and 1/2 cup sugar together.
 Cut in 4 ounces cold butter pieces as for pie dough until crumbs form.

 Scatter crumbs over fruit.
 Bake about 40 minutes or until cake is baked and crumbs are golden.